[UPDATE]: January, 2017. You can now find an updated review of CILTeP. Due to the passage of time and new information, this information is up to date.

 While I can’t verify the strength, numerous users in the smart drug community claimed CILTeP was as effective as prescription medication for ADD/ADHD (including Ritalin and amphetamines like Adderall).
+This might also be true of Qualia as well, which is worth testing.
 However, most users identified caffeine as added ingredients to the artichoke extract and forskloin combinations.

 Racetam Interactions with CILTeP